It boy: History

+Glyn first rose to fame as the author of the scandalous 1907 bestseller Three Weeks.
+She is widely credited with the invention of the "it girl" concept: although the slang predates her book and film, she was responsible for the term's impact on the culture of the 1920s.
+The term was coined for actress Clara Bow, the star of the popular 1927 Paramount Studios film It.

-In 1950, actress Clara Bow, for who the term "it girl" was coined, identified Robert Mitchum as an it man.
+In 1950, Bow identified Robert Mitchum as an it man.
 In 1995, Entertainment Weekly referred to Leonardo DiCaprio as "Hollywood's 'It' Boy" because of his "blazing talent and dashing baby-faced looks – a combination of the mystic and the mischievous – that have the praise faucets gushing buckets".

 In 2024, Vox published an article titled "Every Hollywood 'it' boy is a white guy," criticizing the entertainment industry for focusing almost exclusively on white actors in the 2020s.